 Your kid can also enjoy art activities and exploration at the Discovery Center.

-The awe-inspiring display, periodic auctions, shows, and festivals make the museum an art lovers' paradise.
+The awe-inspiring display, periodic auctions, shows, and festivals make Nicolaysen Art Museum an art lovers' paradise.

-Learn about the history of Casper at the Bishop House
+Learn about the History of Casper at the M.L.
+Bishop Museum

 Visitors can learn about the unique history of Casper, Natrona County, and Wyoming through the eyes of the Bishop family.

-It is a local family staying in the historic home for more than 100 years and has witnessed the evolution of the city of Casper.
+Generations of this local family stayed in the historic home for more than 100 years and witnessed the city's evolution.

-The Bishop House was placed on the National Register of Historic Places due to its association with the development of Casper from a small village to livestock and finally to an oil town.
+The M.L.
+Bishop Museum was placed on the National Register of Historic Places due to its association with the development of Casper from a small village to livestock and finally to an oil town.

 This small historic home is well-preserved with old furnishings and other interesting displays.

-The house is available for rent for holiday tours for small groups, and private parties.
+The house is available for rent for holiday tours, small groups, and private parties.

 Get soaked in the rhythm of music and the beauty of nature during the midsummer Beartrap Summer Festival.